microsoft/playwright/docs/src/selectors.md

 ```

 The `:is()` pseudo-class is an [experimental CSS pseudo-class](https://developer.mozilla.org/en-US/docs/Web/CSS/:is) that
-may be useful for speifying list of extra conditions on an element.
+may be useful for specifying a list of extra conditions on an element.

 ### XPath union